 The grass comes from green spaces which were not previously used and are known as compensation areas.
 This usage generates additional income sources for farmers and also subsequently creates jobs in a region.
 The compensation areas are legally specified and non-previously used agricultural areas which have not been fertilised or chemically treated.
 Such grass areas are not only to be found in Germany, but also in Eastern Europe, South America and in Southern Africa which means that these green areas can be used for the production of grass paper and grass corrugated cardboard.

 The increasing market demand from the trade and customers for alternative raw materials and sustainable packaging materials is turning grass corrugated cardboard into an important trend for the future.
-Here not only is the better eco-balance in relation to wood-based raw materials a factor, but advantageous marketing aspects such as the creation of a USP and the visual differentiation at the POS also contribute to the added-value of grass corrugated cardboard.
+Also the advantageous marketing aspects such as the creation of a USP and the visual differentiation at the POS contribute to the added-value of grass corrugated cardboard.

 Food packaging made from grass corrugated cardboard with the ISEGA-certification can be used for direct food contact.
 The combination of grass fresh fibres and recycled fibres enables direct contact with dry, non-greasy foodstuffs as well as with foodstuffs which should be peeled or washed before consumption.

 Trays and cartons made from grass corrugated cardboard are used both as carry packs and also as merchandise presentation displays.